Creating a Storage Event Task

 2024-09-25 16:51:45,858 INFO The object's first 20 bytes are: b'Hello World\n'

 To delete a registered storage event task, use recurrent_tasks.delete.
-After deletion, no new jobs get submitted by a storage event trigger.
-But jobs submitted in the past, which are still in the queue, remain in the queue and can still be picked up by a task runner.
+After deletion, no new jobs will be submitted by the storage event trigger.
+Past jobs already triggered will still remain queued.

 Python